wedel/hachat/README.md

 A link or your own ip adress is nessesery to start HaChat.
 The Link must be a hostname:port pair.

-You can use test.sh to start 5 clients on localhost.
-Pass over a time (in sec.) and starting the first three and the last two peers will halt.
-This way you can test the history-functionality.
+You can use test.sh to start 5 clients on localhost. .
-Usage: ./test.sh [time in seconds]
+Usage: ./test.sh [time (sec.)]

 Have fun chatting...